 Total, mean, percentile rank and overall well-being are shown.

-You will receive the following evaluation of the BSL-23 questionnaire in the therapists area of Psydix.org (screenshot: BSL-23 Evaluation) and it can also be downloaded, as a PDF file for your documentation.
+You will receive the following scoring of the BSL-23 questionnaire in the therapists area of PsyDix.org (screenshot: BSL-23 Scoring) and it can also be downloaded, as a PDF file for your documentation.

-Preview of the BSL-23 evaluation as PDF to save in your documentation:
+Preview of the BSL-23 scoring as PDF to save in your documentation:

 On the five-point Likert scale, a point value of 0 not at all, 1 a little, 2 rather, 3 much und 4 very strong.